Activity coefficient: Ionic solutions

-The Stokes–Robinson model has been analyzed and improved by other investigators as well.

 Experimental determination of activity coefficients

 Activity coefficients may be determined experimentally by making measurements on non-ideal mixtures.
 Use may be made of Raoult's law or Henry's law to provide a value for an ideal mixture against which the experimental value may be compared to obtain the activity coefficient.
 Other colligative properties, such as osmotic pressure may also be used.

 Radiochemical methods

 Activity coefficients can be determined by radiochemical methods.

 At infinite dilution

 Activity coefficients for binary mixtures are often reported at the infinite dilution of each component.
 Because activity coefficient models simplify at infinite dilution, such empirical values can be used to estimate interaction energies.
 Examples are given for water:

 Theoretical calculation of activity coefficients

 Activity coefficients of electrolyte solutions may be calculated theoretically, using the Debye–Hückel equation or extensions such as the Davies equation, Pitzer equations or TCPC model.
 Specific ion interaction theory (SIT) may also be used.

 For non-electrolyte solutions correlative methods such as UNIQUAC, NRTL, MOSCED or UNIFAC may be employed, provided fitted component-specific or model parameters are available.
 COSMO-RS is a theoretical method which is less dependent on model parameters as required information is obtained from quantum mechanics calculations specific to each molecule (sigma profiles) combined with a statistical thermodynamics treatment of surface segments.

 For uncharged species, the activity coefficient γ0 mostly follows a salting-out model:

 This simple model predicts activities of many species (dissolved undissociated gases such as CO2, H2S, NH3, undissociated acids and bases) to high ionic strengths (up to 5 mol/kg).
 The value of the constant b for CO2 is 0.11 at 10 °C and 0.20 at 330 °C.

 For water as solvent, the activity aw can be calculated using:

 where ν is the number of ions produced from the dissociation of one molecule of the dissolved salt, b is the molality of the salt dissolved in water, φ is the osmotic coefficient of water, and the constant 55.51 represents the molality of water.
 In the above equation, the activity of a solvent (here water) is represented as inversely proportional to the number of particles of salt versus that of the solvent.